-The guiding principle of Maintenance of Certification is to foster excellence in patient care.
-Through MOC the ABNS intends to encourage, stimulate, and support continuing education in the practice of neurosurgery thereby assisting its Diplomates in their dedication to life-long learning and self-assessment.
+The guiding principle of continuous certification (CC) is to foster excellence in patient care.
+The ABNS intends to encourage, stimulate and support continuing education in the practice of neurosurgery to assist its diplomates in their dedication to lifelong learning and self-assessment through CC.

-The program is designed to permit Diplomates to meet its requirements as they continuously work to keep current with changes in the specialty.
-It provides an avenue for compliance with State and hospital requirements, which in the near future are expected to include either participation in an MOC program or periodic re-examination by a State Medical Licensing Board.
-MOC also provides assurance to patients and their families, payors and funding agencies, and the general public that ABNS Diplomates maintain and continually improve their knowledge and practice.
+The CC program is designed to allow diplomates to meet requirements as they continuously work to be current with changes in the specialty.
+It provides an avenue for compliance with state and hospital requirements, which are expected to include either participation in an CC program or periodic reexamination by a state medical licensing board.
+CC also provides assurance to patients and their families, payors and funding agencies and the public that ABNS diplomates maintain and continually improve their knowledge and practice.

-The program reflects the realities of today’s neurosurgical practice.
-Emphasis is placed on core neurosurgical knowledge and practice common to all neurosurgeons; notwithstanding, Directors realize that neurosurgeons often concentrate in various subspecialties areas.
-Consequently, the process had been designed to permit participants to include the area of their expertise when devoting time to CME activities, and selecting a module for the MOC Part III Learning Tool.
+The CC program reflects the realities of today’s neurosurgery practice.
+Emphasis is placed on core neurosurgery knowledge and practice common to all neurosurgeons.
+However, directors realize that neurosurgeons often concentrate in various subspecialties.
+The process had been designed to permit participants to include the subspecialty expertise when devoting time to CME activities and selecting a module for the CC Part III learning tool.
 As the specialty changes, requirements and oversight methods will be altered.